chinedufn/swift-bridge/book/src/bridge-module/functions/README.md

 #### #[swift_bridge(Identifiable)]

-Used to generate a Swift `Idenfiable` protocol implementation.
+Used to generate a Swift `Identifiable` protocol implementation.

 ```rust
 // Rust